JD-Bentley/Cyber-Attacks-Visualized/README.md

 # Cyber-Attacks-Visualized
-A view of cybersecurity attacks across the globe.
+Data visualization of cybersecurity events from across the globe.

+* ipynb file in source must be run locally to create dashboard.